carenaudo/Menipy/PLAN.md

      -Open a file-save dialog for naming.
      -Save the current view—including calibration box, ROI, apex & contact markers, and model overlay—as a single image file.

-23. **Propose enhancements**
+23 **Propose enhancements**
-   - Evaluate adding real-time metric updates when parameters change.
+   -Evaluate adding real-time metric updates when parameters change.
-   - Investigate integrating true ML-based segmentation models.
+   -Investigate integrating true ML-based segmentation models.
-   - Consider 3D droplet reconstruction for pendant drops.
+   -Consider 3D droplet reconstruction for pendant drops.
-   - Provide a command-line interface for batch operations.
+   -Provide a command-line interface for batch operations.
-   - Expand unit tests to cover new functionality as it is added.
+   -Expand unit tests to cover new functionality as it is added.
----

 *End of CODEX agent plan.*